-In a state agency this class is accountable for managing affirmative action plans and activities and performing the most complex tasks in an Equal Employment Opportunity program.
+In a state agency not under the jurisdiction of the Department of Administrative Services through Human Resources Centralization, this class is accountable for managing affirmative action plans and activities in an Equal Employment Opportunity program.

 GUIDELINES FOR JOB CLASS USE

-1. Performs a full range of affirmative action and equal opportunity assurance duties including at least 50% of the time conducting complex discrimination complaint investigations.
+Manages a full range of affirmative action and equal opportunity assurance duties.

-Works under the limited supervision of an Equal Employment Opportunity professional of a higher grade or agency head.
+Receives administrative direction from an Equal Employment Opportunity administrative official of higher grade or agency head.